ivere27/volvoxgrid/ARCHITECTURE.md

 ### WASM Path

-The web path uses the Rust WASM crate plus the TypeScript wrapper instead of the native runtime.
-The engine logic is still shared, but loading, JS interop, and browser integration are web-specific.
+The web path builds the WASM-facing entry points from `runtime/` with `wasm-pack` and layers the `web/js/` TypeScript wrapper on top.
+The engine logic is still shared, but loading, JS interop, packaging, and browser integration are web-specific.

 ### Wrappers And Hosts